-Pakistani-Canadian writer Tarek Fatah tweeted a video on August 28, writing, “This is not Karachi, Kashmir or Kerala.
-No, this chant of ‘Islam Zindabad’ is being raised in Kolkata, the capital city of #MamataBanerjee-ruled West Bengal!”
+Pakistani-Canadian writer Tarek Fatah had tweeted the same clip on August 28, “This is not Karachi, Kashmir or Kerala.
+No, this chant of ‘Islam Zindabad’ is being raised in Kolkata, the capital city of #MamataBanerjee-ruled West Bengal!” — he wrote.
 While Fatah has since deleted this tweet, we have archived it here.
 The writer is known for sharing false information on several occasions over the years.

 রাষ্ট্র ধর্ম ইসলাম আছে!